Boston-Crab/Boston-Crab/README.md

 1. Pygame Tic Tac Toe:

-   First I created it text based just with python and naturally after that the next step, was to do a Pygame conversion. :wink:
+   First I've created a text based just with python and naturally after that the next step, was to do a Pygame conversion. :wink:

     Youtube link: